mthom/scryer-prolog/README.md

 distribution should be uninstalled from your system before rustup is used.

+> [!NOTE]
-The minimum rust toolchain version required can be found in the [Cargo.toml](https://github.com/mthom/scryer-prolog/blob/master/Cargo.toml#L13) under the `package.rust-version` key.
+> The minimum rust toolchain version required can be found in the [Cargo.toml](https://github.com/mthom/scryer-prolog/blob/master/Cargo.toml#L13) under the `package.rust-version` key.

-Currently the only way to install the latest version of Scryer is to clone directly from this git repository, and compile the system.
-This can be done as follows:
+> The acurracy of this values is validated in CI

 ### From a local git checkout